-Don’t drink and drive — there’s a better way!
+Don’t drink and drive this Fourth-of-July holiday weekend — there’s a better way!

-The Marietta Beer Bus is back for 2021!
+The Marietta Beer Bus is back this weekend.

 Masks are required to ride.

 On select Saturdays, you can hop on the Marietta Beer Bus and enjoy a FREE shuttle ride to 6 craft alcohol establishments.
 The beer bus dates will show up on our events calendar and our Free Things To Do lists.

 * April 10th and 24th

 * June 5th and 19th

 * July 3rd and 17th